shlee87/pdf-highlighter/docs/developers/index.rst

 Development Timeline
 -----------------

-1. **Research Phase (March 17 - March 30):** During this phase, I conducted research to identify the features that the application would need and formulated a plan on how to implement them.
+1. **Research Phase (May 26 - June 30):** In this stage, I carried out research to understand customer needs, pinpointing the essential features for the app and devising a strategy for their development.

-2. **Building Basic Features (March 31 - April 13):**
+2. **Building Basic Features (July 1 - July 31):**

    - *External PDF Link Retrieval:* This feature allows the application to fetch and display a PDF using an external link.
    - *Local File Loading:* This feature enables users to upload and view a PDF from their local file system.

-3. **Building Annotation Features (April 14 - April 27):**
+3. **Building Annotation Features (August 1 - August 31):**

    - *Annotating:* This feature allows users to make annotations on the PDF.
    - *Editing Annotations:* With this feature, users can edit their existing annotations.
    - *Deleting Annotations:* This feature lets users remove any annotations they no longer need.

-4. **Building Advanced Features (April 28 - May 11):**
+4. **Building Advanced Features (Sep 1 - Sep 20):**

    - *Saving Annotations to Local Storage:* This feature allows the application to save annotations in the local storage for future access.
    - *Search Feature for Annotations:* This feature enables users to search through their annotations.

-5. **Debugging and Documentation (May 12 - May 17):** In the final phase, I focused on debugging the application to ensure its smooth operation and writing comprehensive documentation to help users understand how to use the application.
+5. **Debugging and Documentation (Sep 21 - Sep 30):** In the final phase, I focused on debugging the application to ensure its smooth operation and writing comprehensive documentation to help users understand how to use the application.